redplanetlabs/specter/README.md

 [10]
 ```

-Here's how to reverse the positions of all even numbers between indexes 4 and 11:
+Reverse the positions of all even numbers between indices 4 and 11:

 ```clojure
 user> (transform [(srange 4 11) (filterer even?)]